TUDelft-CITG/OpenTNSim/book/Anaconda_basics.md

 When you begin using conda, you already have a default environment named `base`.
 You don't want to put programs into your base environment, though.
 Create separate environments to keep your programs isolated from each other.

+*The video below shows how to install Anaconda on Windows.
+On the same Youtube channel, videos are available for MacOS users.*

 <p align="center">
 <iframe width="560" height="315" src="https://www.youtube.com/embed/QLDm2aQcyG8" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Creating and checking environments

-- To create a new environment named `codinglabenv`, that uses python version 3.5 specifically (if you leave out `python=3.5` conda installs the same Python version you used when you downloaded and installed Anaconda):
+- To create a new environment named `opentnsimenv`, that uses python version 3.5 specifically (if you leave out `python=3.5` conda installs the same Python version you used when you downloaded and installed Anaconda):

-`conda create --name codinglabenv python=3.5`
+`conda create --name opentnsimenv python=3.5`

-- To activate the environment named `codinglabenv`:
+- To activate the environment named `opentnsimenv`:

-`conda activate codinglabenv`
+`conda activate opentnsimenv`

 - Verify which version of Python is in your current environment: